 The capital region ranks among the three most important locations for aerospace technology in Germany.
-With global players such as Rolls-Royce, MTU, and Lufthansa Bombardier Aviation Services, world-renowned aviation companies are in the region.
+With global players such as Planet Labs, Rolls-Royce and MTU, world-renowned aerospace companies are in the region.
 In their environment there are many opportunities for small and medium-sized enterprises as suppliers or in the service, security, or IT sectors.
 They all benefit from exceptionally high scientific and research potential in the capital region.

 Facts and figures

 - About 7,500 specialists, technicians and engineers work for aerospace companies in the capital region

 - Approximately 17,000 employees work in the aviation industry

 - Venue of the Innovation and Leadership in Aerospace Berlin (ILA), the third largest trade fair in the world in this segment, and one of the highest-selling

 - Optimal networking in and with the regional aerospace industry via the Berlin-Brandenburg Aerospace Alliance (BBAA)

 - Regional core competencies of the companies in satellite technologies, propulsion technology, maintenance, overhaul and repair (aircraft maintenance), simulation, testing, engineering and software development as well as the design of urban airspace (UAM)

 Competence Center for Aerospace Technologies and New Space

 Traditionally, the regional aerospace sector has been characterized by the small satellite segment.
 Three players in the region produce complete small satellites: Astro- und Feinwerktechnik Adlershof GmbH, Berlin Space Technologies, and TU Berlin.
 TU Berlin is the university with the most satellites in orbit worldwide.